giampy1969/legacy-matlab-and-simulink-support-for-arduino/README.md

 # legacy-matlab-and-simulink-support-for-arduino
-MATLAB&reg; class and Simulink&reg; blocks for communicating with an Arduino board
+Legacy (unsupported) MATLAB&reg; class and Simulink&reg; blocks for communicating with an Arduino board

-NOTE #1: THIS PACKAGE (formerly known as "Arduino IO Package") IS NO LONGER SUPPORTED!
+**NOTE #1:** THIS PACKAGE (formerly known as "Arduino IO Package") IS **NO LONGER SUPPORTED**!
-Instead of this package, use one of the OFFICIAL Arduino support packages that are developed and supported by MathWorks:
+Instead of this package, **use one of the OFFICIAL Arduino support packages** that are developed and supported by MathWorks:
 - MATLAB Support Package for Arduino Hardware: Interactively read, write, and analyze data from Arduino sensors http://www.mathworks.com/hardware-support/arduino-matlab.html
 - Simulink Support Package for Arduino Hardware: Develop algorithms that run standalone on your Arduino